History of the Philippines (1565–1898): Philippine Revolution

 While the revolution spread throughout the provinces, Aguinaldo's Katipuneros declared the existence of an insurgent government in October regardless of Bonifacio's Katipunan, which he had already converted into an insurgent government with him as president in August.
 Bonifacio was invited to Cavite to mediate between Aguinaldo's rebels, the Magdalo, and their rivals the Magdiwang, both chapters of the Katipunan.
 There he became embroiled in discussions whether to replace the Katipunan with an insurgent government of the Cavite rebels' design.
 This internal dispute led to the Tejeros Convention and an election in which Bonifacio lost his position and Emilio Aguinaldo was elected as the new leader of the revolution.
 On March 22, 1897, the convention established the Tejeros Revolutionary Government.
 Bonifacio refused to recognize this and, with others, concluded the Naic Military Agreement.
 This led to his execution for treason in May 1897.
 On November 1, the Tejeros government was supplanted by the Republic of Biak-na-Bato.

-By December 1897, the revolution had resulted in a stalemate between the colonial government and rebels.
+By December 1897, the revolution had resulted in a stalemate between the Spanish government and rebels.
 Pedro Paterno mediated between the two sides for the signing of the Pact of Biak-na-Bato.
 The conditions of the armistice included the self-exile of Aguinaldo and his officers in exchange for $MXN 800,000 (about $US today (Note: The Mexican dollar at the time was worth about 50 US cents, equivalent to about $ today.
-The peso fuerte and the Mexican dollar were interchangeable at par.)) to be paid by the colonial government.
+The peso fuerte and the Mexican dollar were interchangeable at par.)) to be paid by the Spanish government.
 On December 27, 1897, Aguinaldo and a number of ranking revolutionary officers went into self-exile in British Hong Kong, forming the Hong Kong Junta as a government in exile.